ParrotPotato/para-boids/README.md

 ![fps counters after SIMD](fps-counter1.png)

+One follow-up experiment on that neighbor search: instead of vectorizing each of the three per-row cell ranges separately, the three ranges were first gathered with `memcpy` into one contiguous per-boid scratch buffer (pulled from the thread's arena, reset every boid), so the SIMD loop could run over the merged range in a single pass instead of three.
+Measured against the plain per-row loop, it was slower — ~100 FPS versus 124-144 FPS for the three-iteration version, since the `memcpy`s and per-boid arena churn cost more than merging the three SIMD calls saved.
+That version is kept behind `#ifdef ARENA_VECTORIZED` in `update()` (disabled by default) as a reference for why the simpler three-iteration loop won out.

 Rendering was the next bottleneck: drawing each boid individually (one `DrawRectangle`/ `DrawPixel` call per boid) was CPU-bound on draw-call overhead, not GPU work, and had grown larger than the vectorized update itself.
 It's replaced with a single GPU-instanced